Greater Malay Chevrotain Facts

 Greater Malay Chevrotain Distribution, Habitat, and Ecology

-The Greater Malay Chevrotain only exists in widely scattered portions of Asia, including Borneo, Sumatra, southern Myanmar and Thailand, the Malay Peninsula, and also several small islands in the region.
+The Greater Malay Chevrotain only exists in widely scattered portions of Asia.
+These mainly consist of the countries of Borneo, Sumatra, southern Myanmar and Thailand.
+Yet it also appears in the Malay Peninsula, and also several small islands in the region.

-The ungulate remains entirely herbivorous in its dietary habits.
-Individuals primarily feed on a wide variety of small plants.
+The unusual ungulate also remains entirely herbivorous in its dietary habits.
+Individuals primarily feed on a wide variety of small, locally indigenous plants.
 These include shrubs, grass, buds, leaves, fallen fruits, and aquatic plants.